 Application-specific decoupling of communication (in certain cases)

-You should install the SAP Gateway in the same way as you install all other SAP programs, that is in the executable files directory in the corresponding directory structure of the system.
+You should install the Gateway in the same way as you install all other SAP programs, that is in the executable files directory in the corresponding directory structure of the system.

 More information: Starting and Stopping the Stand-Alone Gateway